rpeloff/WSL-dotfiles/README.md

 $ sh -c "$(wget -O- https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

+Change your default shell to zsh when prompted.

 ### Powerlevel10k theme for Oh My Zsh

 There are many themes available for Oh My Zsh.
 I have included the [Powerlevel10k theme](https://github.com/romkatv/powerlevel10k) as a git submodule that can be installed along with the dotfiles (see the [Yadm bootstrap program](#Yadm-bootstrap-program-install-additional-tools) for installation).